saezlab/ocean/README.md

 The manuscript associated with ocEAn will be available soon.
 Stay tuned !

 The underlying metabolic model is based on a curated reduced model of human metabolism, see: Masid M, Ataman M & Hatzimanikatis V (2020) Analysis of human metabolism by reducing the complexity of the genome-scale models using redHUMAN.
 Nat Commun 11: 2821 https://www.nature.com/articles/s41467-020-16549-2#Tab1

+The scripts to process the redHuman model into the oCEan format can be found here: https://github.com/saezlab/redHuman_models